Structured Authority

 Structured Authority Is Built for One Purpose: Connection

-It is designed to ensure that when someone is searching for guidance, your experience and legal skill can be clearly found, understood, and trusted.
+Its purpose is to ensure that when someone is searching for guidance, your experience and legal skill can be clearly found, understood, and trusted.

-As that alignment occurs, visibility becomes more consistent—and the conversations that follow are more focused, more relevant, and more likely to lead to meaningful engagement.
+As that alignment occurs, visibility becomes more consistent—and the conversations that follow become more focused, more relevant, and more likely to lead to meaningful engagement.

 The objective is connection.